 If you decide to reserve, no deposits are due until 7 days before your first delivery.
-Cancellations are easy, too, with full refunds when you cancel at least 24 hours before your first container delivery.
+Cancellations are easy, too, with no cost to you when you cancel at least three days before your first container delivery.

 6. Driving a rental truck?
 Plan for parking and check your route

 Moving in any big city can be tricky, but thankfully Denver parking and traffic (and especially areas outside of downtown) aren’t nearly as crazy as in San Francisco or NYC.
 But there are still some things to keep in mind.
 Here are our best local tips: